Sorcery (band): Band members history

 Sorcery's guitarist, Smokey Huff, (AKA Richard "Smokey" Taylor) is from Dallas, Texas.
-Huff relocated to Los Angeles in his early twenties to pursue his career in music.
+Taylor relocated to Los Angeles in his early twenties to pursue his career in music.
 He played with members of Frank Zappa's Mothers of Invention, Rare Earth, Vanilla Fudge, Legs Diamond, Nazz and many others before starting Sorcery.
-Besides playing guitar for the band, he also played keyboards on their albums.
-He and lead singer Greg MaGee were the primary songwriters for the band.
-Although he had a vast collection of guitars, Huff preferred playing his Gibson Les Paul for the first two years with the band, and then built a custom Stratocaster that he used for Sorcery's studio work.
-Huff was endorsed by Hamer Guitars, Mosrite Guitars, Ampeg Amps, Travis Bean Guitars and B.C.Rich Guitars.
-He still actively records and has current music and videos online.
+Besides playing guitar for the band, he also sang and played keyboards on their albums.
+He is the primary songwriter for Sorcery.
+Although he has a vast collection of guitars, Taylor preferred playing his Gibson Les Pauls for the first two years with the band, and then built a custom Stratocaster that he used for Sorcery's studio work.
+He now uses Gibson, Fender and Kramer guitars.
+Taylor was endorsed by Hamer Guitars, Mosrite Guitars, Ampeg Amps, Travis Bean Guitars and B.C.Rich Guitars.
+He & King still actively record and have current music and videos online.

-The first and current lead vocalist for Sorcery is Greg Magie, who was in the band from 1975 until 1979.
-Magie appears in the film Stunt Rock and on the movie soundtrack LP.
-Magie rejoined Sorcery in 1982 and stayed with them for the remainder of their duration through 1987.
-Before Sorcery Magie was the lead vocalist in Sudden Death and Legs Diamond.
+Sorcery's bass player Richie King, is from Sherman Oaks.
+King played on all the Sorcery albums.
+King connected with both Taylor and Magie in August 1975.
+King plays early Pre CBS Fender Precision bass guitars in the studio and on stage.
+King's stage amp set up was two Early Ampeg SVT amps, with 16X10" speakers, 2X15" speakers and 2X18" speakers.
+He was later endorsed by B.C.
+Rich guitar company.
+The B.C.
+Rich guitar company made the first custom built Stealth bass guitar (featured on the cover of Vintage Guitar magazine, see November 2008) in King's honor, as they were fans of his bass playing and Sorcery.